Zephilinox/Bean/README.md

 More Food
 Weather
 Speak with Elder/Guild Master
-More higher quality troops for kings
-Revamped Troops (Nords Only)
+More higher quality troops in general, but especially for kings Revamped Troops (Nords Only)
 Revamped Items (TODO)
 Special Faction Knights for Faction Lords
-Recruit Faction Knights from castles and towns
-Loot villages, join sieges, and fight on any side of a battle regardless of relationships
+Recruit Faction Knights from castles and towns (TODO) Loot villages, join sieges, and fight on any side of a battle regardless of relationships Persuation is now based on charisma instead of intelligence

 ##Changelog